-I see both real estate agents and local site owners burn a lot of valuable time poking around in Google Analytics, especially when they’re first starting out with a site.
+I see local site owners burn a lot of valuable time poking around in Google Analytics, especially when they’re first starting out with a site.

 I get it.
 It’s kind of a rush to see validation that people are coming to your site and consuming the content you’ve created.